mathhobbit/ioblako/README.md

 It will compile and build ioblako for you.
 Different Unix systems might have different shells.
-If the script "imm" misbehaves in your shell then you either twick it appropreately or use (the right system, Linux, just kidding).
+If the script "imm" misbehaves in your shell then you either tweak it appropriately or use (the right system, Linux, just kidding).
 On most Unix systems you can install bash and execute imm with bash

 bash ./imm core